openpreserve/sheets-preservation-spec/README.md

 ## Participate

-You may either:
+You may:
+1. Create an [issue](https://github.com/Asbjoedt/Spreadsheets-Preservation-Specification/issues) to describe and discuss any changes.
-* Send a Pull Request (PR) to add changes to the latest in-development version.
+2. Send a Pull Request (PR) to resolve issues in the latest in-development version.
 The PR will undergo review before approval.
-* Create an [issue](https://github.com/Asbjoedt/Spreadsheets-Preservation-Specification/issues) to describe and discuss any changes.

 ## Partners
 The following organisations are strategic partners, benefactors and co-creators in the creation of this specification and the OPF ODF Validator.